 Typically, colors should be screened lighter than 10 percent.

 The chart below offers numerical formulas for matching official colors for both print and web applications:

 When the logotype appears on a cardinal background it reverses to white with the monogram in gold.
 This is the preferred scheme for marketing and signage.

 When the logotype appears on a gold background it can either reverse to white or appear in black.
 In either case, the monogram will remain cardinal on a gold background.
-The reverse version SHOULD NOT be used at a smaller size because it is difficult to read.

 When the logotype appears on a dark background it reverses to white with the monogram runs in either cardinal, gold or 50 percent black.